Squirrel Scouts (The Scout Association): 2019—2021 pilot and launch

-The Scout Association launched its pilot after competition from Girlguiding UK's Rainbow Guides which, since 1987, accepted members from age 5 (4 in Northern Ireland).
+In 2019, the Scout Association launched its pilot of the programme, initially under the name Hedgehogs.
+It launched its pilot after competition from Girlguiding UK's Rainbow Guides which, since 1987, accepted members from age 5 (4 in Northern Ireland).
 Following the Scout Association's launch of Squirrels, Girlguiding UK reduced their entrance age to four in October 2021.

-From 2019, the Scout Association piloted a program, initially under the name Hedgehogs, as a way to increase participation, opportunities for volunteers, and initially targeted black, Asian and minority ethnic (BAME) communities.
+The pilot programme was a way to increase participation and opportunities for volunteers and initially targeted black, Asian and minority ethnic (BAME) communities.
 The trials included some led by parents, schools and other early years settings and by the Scout Association itself.
 The trials were considered successful in reaching parts of the population previously underserved by the Scout Association and 60% of participants had no previous involvement with the Scout Association before the pilot.
-The impact of the COVID-19 pandemic in the United Kingdom on wellbeing and development of young children, particularly in more deprived communities, influenced the decision to launch the program.
-The Squirrels program was launched on 9 September 2021.
-The name, Squirrels, was influenced by the children's TV show Hey Duggee and the site of Robert Baden-Powell's 1907 Brownsea Island camp having a thriving colony of red squirrels.
-At launch, in September 2021, there were 200 Squirrel dreys across the United Kingdom and, by the end of November 2021, there were more than 350 registered.
+The impact of the COVID-19 pandemic in the United Kingdom on wellbeing and development of young children, particularly in more deprived communities, influenced the decision to launch the programme.

+The Squirrels programme was launched on 9 September 2021.
+The choice of name was also influenced by the site of Robert Baden-Powell's 1907 Brownsea Island camp having a thriving colony of red squirrels.

+At launch, in September 2021, there were 200 Squirrel dreys across the United Kingdom and by the end of November 2021, there were more than 350 registered.

 The Scout Association piloted its first weekend camp for squirrels in October 2021.
 Squirrels participated in services for Remembrance Day in November.

-Program
+Programme

-The Squirrels program includes activities, games, exploring nature, visits and residential experiences with a focus on children "having outdoor adventures, making friends and learning" the program's founders emphasise the importance of experiences in child development to the age of five years.
+The Squirrels programme includes activities, games, exploring nature, visits and residential experiences with a focus on children "having outdoor adventures, making friends and learning".
+The programme's founders emphasise the importance of experiences in child development to the age of five years.
 Squirrels can earn badges.

-Squirrels meetings may "start with a welcome ceremony, then... storytime and activities linked to that" and "lots of craft, music, singing and there’s a real push to have community involvement, getting them involved in projects helping others."
+Squirrels meetings may "start with a welcome ceremony, then... storytime and activities linked to that" and "lots of craft, music, singing and there’s a real push to have community involvement, getting them involved in projects helping others".
 Children at a Squirrels launch event made "their own campfires using recyclable cups and tissue paper, a scout activity for small people."

 Organisation

-The core age range for Squirrels is between four and six years of age which can be flexible in order to meet inclusion requirements.
+The core age range for Squirrels is between four and six years of age, which can be flexible in order to meet inclusion requirements.

-Squirrels are attached to local Scout groups, led by a Squirrel leader often supplemented by basically trained assistants, regular helpers (14-18 year old Young Leaders) and occasional helpers who may be parents assisting as part of a rota.
-A group of Squirrels, referred to as a drey, usually has no more than 24 children and meet early in the evening for 45 minutes to an hour.
+Squirrels are attached to local Scout groups, led by a Squirrel leader often supplemented by basically trained assistants, and regular helpers, such as 14 – 18 year old Young Leaders if the Scout group has any available, as well occasional volunteer helpers who may be parents assisting as part of a rota.
+A group of Squirrels, referred to as a drey, usually meets early in the evening for 45 minutes to an hour.